mnot/squid-lci/README.rst

 ================================================

-The LCI Manager uses HTCP CLR to invalidate associated URLs (collected by observing the invalidated-by link relation), and HTTP PURGE to invalidate those URLs that are directly made invalid by the invalidates link relation.
+The LCI Manager uses HTCP CLR to invalidate associated URLs (collected by observing the inv-by link relation), and HTTP PURGE to invalidate those URLs that are directly made invalid by the invalidates link relation.

 This is because directly invalid URLs need to be communicated to peers, while